How the Betrayal of Hemp History Unfolded

 In 1941, Henry Ford built a prototype car using hemp-based plastic panels.
 It was stronger than steel and designed to run on hemp ethanol instead of gasoline.

-Ford wasn’t guessing—he was proving that plants could power the future.
+Ford wasn’t guessing—he was proving that plants can power the future.

 But big oil, big media, and big chemical companies weren’t interested in innovation they couldn’t control.

-In the 1930s, the following were considered normal:
+In the 1930s, the next were considered normal:

 The language and logic that buried hemp wouldn’t pass today—but their effects are still with us.